Comparative study of the kinetic properties of proton and alpha beams in the Alfv\'enic wind observed by SWA-PAS onboard Solar Orbiter: Data Analysis

 \subsection{Velocity drift}

-Following \cite{berger2011} and \cite{durovcova2019}, we show in Fig. \ref{Fig00070} histograms of velocity ratios versus the angle $\Theta_{BV}$, i.e. the angle formed by the proton core velocity vector and the local magnetic field vector.
-Symbols $V_c^p, V_b^p, V_c^\alpha$, and $V_b^\alpha$ refer to proton core, proton beam, alpha core, and alpha beam velocities, respectively.
-The local magnetic field vector $\vec{B}$ is the average vector obtained from $8Hz$ magnetic field data averaged within PAS sampling time ($\sim 1s$).
-Due to the fact that minor populations drift with respect to the proton core along the local magnetic field direction, we expect to see a dependence of this parameter on the angle $\Theta_{BV}$ \citep{berger2011,matteini2013,durovcova2019}.
+Following \cite{berger2011}, \cite{matteini2013} and \cite{durovcova2019}, we show in Figure~\ref{Fig07} distributions of velocity ratios versus the angle $\Theta_{BV}$, i.e. the angle formed by the proton core velocity vector and the local magnetic field vector.
+Symbols $V_{p1}, V_{p2}, V_{\alpha 1}$ and $V_{\alpha 2}$ refer to proton core, proton beam, alpha core, and alpha beam velocities, respectively.
+The red line is a 500 points moving average drawn just to guide the eye.
+The local magnetic field vector $\vec{B}$ is the average vector obtained from 8 Hz magnetic field data averaged within PAS sampling time ($\sim$ 1 s).
+Due to the fact that minor populations drift with respect to the proton core along the local magnetic field direction, we expect to see a dependence of this parameter on the angle $\Theta_{BV}$.
 Panel a) and c) are qualitatively similar to those reported by \cite{durovcova2019} for fast wind.
 We limit ourselves to a qualitative comparison since our analysis was performed for a much shorter time interval, selected at a fixed heliocentric distance, and, moreover, \cite{durovcova2019} do not separate the core and beam of the alpha population.
 The novelty with respect to \cite{durovcova2019} is therefore presented in panel b) where we show the ratio between alpha core and alpha beam speed.
-Comparing panels a) and panel b) we notice that the distribution for the alphas is less steepened than that for the protons, starts around $0^\circ$ at higher values, and tends to flatten out around $90^\circ$.
+Comparing panel a) and panel b) we notice that the distribution for the alphas is less steepened than that for the protons, starts around $0^\circ$ at higher values, and tends to flatten out around $90^\circ$.

+This does not mean that the drift velocity of each sub-population disappears for $\Theta_{BV}\rightarrow 90^\circ$, but only that the total velocity, which results from the vector sum of the proton core velocity plus the drift velocity of the sub-population, tends to be equal to the proton core velocity.
+The drift velocity of each sub-population, which is estimated as the absolute value of the vector difference between the velocity of the proton core and the velocity of the sub-population, normalized to the local Alfv\'en speed, remains relatively unaffected by the orientation of the magnetic field, as shown in Figure \ref{Fig08}, especially for the two beams (panels a and b).
+On the contrary, panel c shows the alpha core drift velocity slightly decreasing for angles larger than $40^\circ$ after a plateau around 1.